 Haileybury Almaty (HAL) believes that the highest standards of behaviour are crucial to ensuring that all pupils achieve their academic potential.
-As part of the School's commitment towards 'Unlocking the Potential of Each Child', success is encouraged through the positive reinforcement of good behaviour, through praise so that all its pupils can grow and flourish in a community which will allow them to achieve success and develop their self-confidence.
+As part of the School's commitment towards 'Educating Future Leaders', success is encouraged through the positive reinforcement of good behaviour, through praise so that all its pupils can grow and flourish in a community which will allow them to achieve success and develop their self-confidence.
 HAL provides a comprehensive pastoral support system for all pupils through which good behaviour is taught and exemplified.

 It is the School's responsibility to promote confidence, self-esteem and resilience through challenge, encouragement, recognition, incentives and rewards that are appropriate to each individual pupil.
-Expectations are set out in the Pupil's Code of Conduct.
+Expectations are based on a whole school approach to develop Learners that are Ready, Responsible and Respectful.
 It is important that all teachers and pupils are aware of the expectations and all teachers maintain high standards of behaviour.